LogtalkDotOrg/logtalk3/manuals/sources/refman/control/external_call_1.rst

 - Using it in place of an object identifier when sending a message.
-In this case, its argument is proved as a goal within the context of the ``user`` pseudo-object with the resulting term being used as an object identifier in the message sending goal.
+In this case, its argument is proved as a goal within the context of the ``user`` pseudo-object with the resulting term being used as an object identifier in the message-sending goal.
 This feature is mainly used with :term:`parametric objects <parametric object>` when their identifiers correspond to predicates defined in ``user``.